Sudhansh6/sudhansh6.github.io/_posts/Philosophy/lecture1.md

 The underlying principle of human existence or the existence of the entire cosmos or the reality brings out the discourse on ***metaphysics***.
 Philosophy in fact began with metaphysics.
 Philosophical inquiry was metaphysical inquiry.

 Does something exist or not?
 Is something meaningful or not?
 Philosophy is an endless quest for gaining an understanding of reality.
 Humans have cultivated the value of seeking knowledge. **Metaphysics** talks about what really exists in the universe.

-Helem theorised *water* is the fundamental element of the universe.
+[Thales](http://abyss.uoregon.edu/~js/glossary/thales.html) theorised *water* is the fundamental element of the universe.

-"What is life?"
-Philosophy tries to